-In Switzerland, consolidated income tax rates (i.e. including federal, cantonal and communal income tax) vary from one canton to another, for example:
+In Switzerland, consolidated income tax rates (i.e. including federal, cantonal and communal income tax) vary from one canton to another, for example (highest marginal tax rate):

-Tax is levied on the basis of the company’s net income, i.e. gross income minus all commercially justified expenses.
+Tax is levied on the company’s net income, i.e. gross income minus all commercially justified expenses.

 b.
 Taxation of employment income and pensions

-Ordinary taxpayers are subject to Swiss income taxes on their worldwide income (except for income from real estate abroad and income from businesses/enterprises directly assumed by the taxpayer).
+Ordinary taxpayers are subject to Swiss income taxes on their worldwide income (except for income from real estate abroad and income from companies and permanent establishment abroad ).
 The ordinary income tax rate applies to all types of income, such as employment income and pensions.

 The highest marginal tax rate varies significantly from canton to canton, such as:

-In addition, there are filing status choices for individuals that allow individuals to reduce the tax rate.
+In addition, there are different filing status for individuals that allow them to reduce the tax rate.
 Generally speaking, the deduction level is the same in all the cantons.

 c.
 VAT (or other indirect tax)